Chemicals and female fertility

 Pauliina Damdimopoulou, PhD, Docent in endocrine physiology

 Our team studies whether exposure to chemicals can affect fertility in women.
-In particular, we are interested in chemicals that have hormone disruptive activity (endocrine disruptive chemical, EDC), because the reproductive health of a woman is dependent on timely and appropriate action of hormones.
-For example, the maturation of oocytes within follicles in the ovaries is controlled by pituitary hormones as well as local ovarian growth factors.
+In particular, we are interested in chemicals that have hormone disrupting activities (endocrine disrupting chemical, EDC) since the reproductive health of a woman is dependent on timely and appropriate action of hormones.
+For example, the growth and maturation of ovarian follicles that contain the oocytes are controlled by pituitary hormones as well as local ovarian growth factors.
 The maturing follicle in turn produces sex hormones that prepare the uterus for possible pregnancy.
-Disruption of these signaling events by chemicals could lead to difficulties becoming pregnant.
+Disruption of these signalling events by chemicals could lead to difficulties in becoming pregnant.

-Fertility problems in humans are common.
+Infertility is a common problem.
 Approximately 10-15 % of all couples suffer from involuntarily infertility.
-In Sweden, 19 000 IVF treatments are carried out each year resulting in over 4 000 babies (3,8 % of all births).
-Although many couples can become parents with the help of IVF, about one third remain childless.
+In Sweden, approximately 19 000 fertility treatments are carried out each year resulting in over 4 000 babies (3,8 % of all births).
+Although many couples can become parents with the help of in vitro fertilization (IVF), about one third remain childless.

-It is important to study whether chemical exposures could be one reason for infertility, since exposure can be modified through lifestyle choices.
-In addition, better understanding of effects of chemicals on fertility could ultimately lead to changes in chemical legislation, reducing the usage of harmful chemicals.
+It is important to study whether chemical exposures could be a contributing factor for infertility since exposure can be modified through lifestyle choices.
+In addition, better understanding of effects of chemicals on fertility could help in designing better assays for chemical testing, which in the long run can lead to changes in chemical legislation and restrictions in the use of chemicals.

-We carry out our work at Swetox Södertälje in Gärtuna, and at Campus Flemingsberg.
+We carry out our work at Swetox Södertälje in Gärtuna and at Campus Flemingsberg of Karolinska Institutet.

 PI Pauliina Damdimopoulou, PhD, Docent (Pauliina.email@example.com)